 Our target rainfall reduction level was a total annual precipitation input equivalent to a drought with a 40 year return interval.
-However, any other target value can be defined with the above described roof construction.
+However, any other target value can be defined with the roof construction described above.
 We assume that the relative reduction in measured gross precipitation is equal to the relative reduction in throughfall under the forest canopy.
-The target value of the precipitation reduction was calculated from long term precipitation data (1950 to 2010) using climate stations of the German Weather Service (DWD) in the vicinity of the investigation sites (Schorfheide-Chorin: DWD station Angermünde (ID 00164), Hainich-Dün: Erfurt-Bindersleben (ID 00487), Schwäbische Alb: Münsingen/Apfelstetten (ID 03402)).
-Annual precipitation varies in the observation period between 322 and 714 mm in Angermünde, between 295 and 767 mm in Erfurt-Bindersleben and between 618 and 1228 mm in Münsingen/Apfelstätten.
+The target value of the precipitation reduction was calculated from long-term precipitation data (1950-2010) using climate stations of the German Weather Service (DWD) in the vicinity of the investigation sites (Schorfheide-Chorin: DWD station Angermünde (ID 00164); Hainich-Dün: Erfurt-Bindersleben (ID 00487); Schwäbische Alb: Münsingen/Apfelstetten (ID 03402)).
+Annual precipitation varies in the observation period between 322 and 714 mm in Angermünde, between 295 and 767 mm in Erfurt-Bindersleben, and between 618 and 1228 mm in Münsingen/Apfelstätten.

-The 2.5 percentile of the annual precipitation, corresponding to a drought with a 40 year interval, was derived for each climate stations, the result of which was used as the target value for the reduction of the precipitation on the roofed plots.
-The target value for the reduced annual precipitation sum at the Schorfheide-Chorin sites is 292 mm which corresponds to an average reduction of the incoming precipitation by and their spatial distribution (i.e. the position of the panels on the roof).
+The 2.5 percentile of the annual precipitation, corresponding to a drought with a 40 year interval, was derived for each climate station, the result of which was used as the target value for the reduction of the precipitation on the roofed plots.
+The target value for the reduced annual precipitation sum at the Schorfheide-Chorin site is 392 mm, which corresponds to an average reduction of the incoming precipitation by 27 %.
+The target values for Hainich-Dün and Schwäbische Alb are 355 and 700 mm corresponding to a reduction of 33 and 26 %, respectively (Fig. 4).

+The practical implementation of the precipitation reduction on the plots involves a monthly adjustment of the percentage of reduction (i.e., the number of roof panels) and their spatial distribution (i.e., the position of the panels on the roof).
 Therefore, the target values for the reduced annual precipitation sum were transferred to monthly target sums.
-To preserve the inter-annual variability, we calculated the monthly target sum by weighting the average monthly sum (i.e., one twelfth of the annual target sum) by the ratio between the long-term mean precipitation sum of each calendar month and the mean annual precipitation sum.
+To preserve the inter-annual variability, we calculated the monthly target sum by weighting the average monthly sum (i.e., one twelfth of the annual target sum) by the ratio between the long-term mean precipitation sum of each calendar month and the mean annual precipitation sum (Eq.
+1).